kubearchive/kubearchive/DEVELOPMENT.md

     ```bash
     --set "integrations.observability.enabled=true"
     ```
-    This extra flag makes Helm deploy a traces collector and sets the appropiate environment variables for the KubeArchive deployments.
+    This extra flag makes Helm deploy all necessary resources for observability and configures the environment variables on the KubeArchive components.
-1. Forward the traces collector port to localhost:
+1. Forward the Grafana UI port to localhost:
     ```bash
-    kubectl port-forward -n kubearchive svc/traces-collector 16686:16686 &
+    kubectl port-forward -n kubearchive svc/grafana-lgtm 3000:3000 &
     ```
-1. Open [http://localhost:16686](http://localhost:16686) in your browser.
+1. Open [http://localhost:3000](http://localhost:3000) in your browser, use `admin` as username and `admin` as password.
+In the sidebar go to the Explore section to start exploring metrics.

 ## Known issues